vacu9708/Shopping-mall/README.md

 ## Kafka
 Kafka can handle high volumes of real-time data streams.<br>
 Kafka enables communication between microservices for scenarios such as order notifications, inventory updates, etc.

+## Docker, Kubernetes
+For containerizing individual microservices and orchestrating them using Kubernetes

+## Cloud
+AWS EC2 for deployment, AWS S3(for storing images)

+## CI/CD
+Jenkins (in combination with github webhook, AWS EC2)<br>
+CI/CD pipelines are used to automate build, testing and deployment process.

 ## Monitoring and Logging
 ### Logback with Logstash encoder: